saintzaw/tp/docs/UserGuide.md

 > 📓 **Note**
 >
 > Modules which do not have a grade yet will have a blank 2nd square bracket [“ ”].
-> When modules are added, the grades will all be empty initially and will need to be updated via this command.
+> The grades for all modules will be empty initially and will need to be updated via this command.

 >❗ **Warning**